Sleep-Deprived Woman Snaps At Her Sick Husband For Asking Too Much Of Her, Seeks Online Opinion

 This Redditor just can't believe itReddit

 Therapists often note that the stress of caring for a sick partner can lead to feelings of resentment.
-According to Dr. Pat Love, a relationship therapist, partners should practice gratitude and acknowledgment of each other's efforts.
+Partners should practice gratitude and acknowledgment of each other's efforts.
 Expressing appreciation can help alleviate feelings of being overwhelmed, fostering a more nurturing environment.

-She suggests creating small rituals of appreciation, like leaving notes or verbal affirmations, to remind each other of their value in the partnership, especially during stressful times.
+Creating small rituals of appreciation, like leaving notes or verbal affirmations, can remind each other of their value in the partnership, especially during stressful times.

 Dad's are not any exception